 By this I basically mean the ONLY brow product I am seeing scattered all over Instagram on these frustratingly perfect brow photos.
 These are photoshopped to HELL so please don’t believe the perfectness you see.
 I digress… Anastasia Beverly Hills have a best-selling ‘Brow Pomade’ that is a bit of a brow must-have at the moment.
-On further snooping and investigation, I am assuming these formulas are basically like your typical longwear gel eyeliner.
-So I tried using my Shu Uemura M brown painting liner on my brows, and it’s pretty good.
-I haven’t jumped on the Anastacia bandwagon quite yet, but I would be interested to hear your thoughts.
-I still think they are just glorified gel liners and in that case I don’t need to indulge!
+I have been using my Shu Uemura painting liner in brown which is a gel, waterproof eyeliner and it seems to be doing the trick of a ‘pomade’.

 Hourglass Calligraphy eyeliner This is obviously not a brow ink as such, but I just started using it as an alternative when my CALC one dried up.
 It’s not perfect because the applicator is a typical liquid eyeliner rather than a fine brow ink nib, so mistakes are easily made!